 Former Location –

 This was the headquarters of some very talented poster artists led by Stanley Mouse and Alton Kelley.
-Two of their most famous images, one featuring ZigZag papers and the Grateful Dead skeleton and roses, became world famous icons.
+Two of their most famous images, one featuring ZigZag papers and the Grateful Dead skeleton and roses (see above), became world famous icons.

 Many of their images gained attention and fame including work for: Jefferson Airplane, The Rolling Stones, The Family Dog, Blind Faith, Journey, Janis Joplin, Big Brother and the Holding Company, Jimi Hendrix and The Beatles.
 Mouse and Kelley worked on the first eight album covers for the Grateful Dead as well.